Seven Coding Agents, One Space Invaders Clone

 What I’m not going to do is treat one bake-off as the answer.
 Seven profiles, one task, one afternoon of hand-playing the deliverables — that’s a beginning.
 The interesting numbers come from running this shape of experiment enough times that the patterns start to repeat or break.
 I’ll keep writing them up as I go.

 Compile-green is not done.
-The four qwen-family runs all cleared the bar that most teams would call “ready to ship.”
-None of them actually were.
+Neither is gate-green.
+The four qwen-family runs all cleared the bar most teams would call “ready to ship,” and none of them actually were.
+But even among the three that played, the questions of whether the codebases were maintainable, and whether the games were fun the way Space Invaders is supposed to be fun, never made it onto the dashboard.
 The next time I size up an agent — or a model, or a runner — the first question I’m going to ask isn’t can it pass the gates.
-It’s what’s missing from the gates themselves.
+It’s what are the gates not measuring.